 The first thing to do before you begin building new citations is to clean up your existing citations.

-To find where your business is listed, our Digital Marketing Strategists will search for your business’s name and phone number in quotations, like this: “business name” “(xxx) xxx-xxxx”.
-Once we find those citations, we will claim any business pages and edit the information, if possible, to ensure it’s accurate.
+To find where your business is listed, search for your business’s name and phone number in quotations, like this: “business name” “(xxx) xxx-xxxx”.
+Once you find those citations, you’ll need to claim any business pages and edit the information, if possible, to make sure it’s accurate.

-And if your business’s phone number has ever changed, or if you have multiple phone numbers, you can also search for just your business’s name and work your way through those search results to find and clean up your listings.
+And if your business’s phone number has ever changed, or if you have multiple phone numbers, you can also search for just your business’s name (or business name and those old phone numbers) and work your way through those search results to find and clean up your listings.

 If you want to see what your citations are saying about your business, Google has a tool to show you how your business shows up in searches.